SilverLuke/Projects/README.md

 ## Develop

-The interface is developed using the latest version of glade nightly.
+The interface is developed using glade nightly.
 You can install it using [flatpak](http://flatpak.org/).